SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/property-library.md

 layout: redirect
 ---

-The **Property library** section allows you to create custom properties.
 Custom properties are the attributes that define an [asset type](/dtm/asset-types/#asset-types).
-One or more custom properties are used to define an asset type.
+One or more custom properties are used to define one or more asset types.
-Also, the same custom property can belong to 2 different asset types.
+Custom properties are created in the **Property library**.

 ### Custom property attributes

-When you navigate to the **Property library** page via **“Configuration> Digital twin library > Property library”** for the first time, there will be no custom property present in the system.
+When you navigate to the **Property library** page via **Configuration> Digital twin library > Property library** for the first time, there will be no custom property present in the system.
 Click **Add custom property** at the top right to add your first custom property.

 If you use a tenant which already has defined custom properties already defined **Property library**, you can find the list of defined custom properties on the left.
 The selected custom properties are listed on the right.